 Importance of User Experience in Web Design

-If you are wondering why user experience matters when it comes to creating a good website, take these statistics into consideration.
+If you’re wondering why user experience matters when it comes to creating a good website or mobile app, or why user is experience important, consider these statistics collated by Baymard Institute.

-The importance of UX for people who view websites on mobile devices is clear too.
-One study suggests that the biggest pain point for mobile shoppers is when to they have to enlarge the content to click on a button or a link.
-Other negatives that the report mentions include slow loading times, poor product discoverability, very small text, and the absence of smart searches.
+The importance of UX for people who access websites using mobile devices is clear too.
+One study suggests that the biggest pain point for mobile shoppers is when they have to enlarge the content to click on a button or a link.
+Other drawbacks the report mentions include slow loading times, poor product discoverability, very small text, and the absence of smart searches.

 Making the Case for User Experience

-There is no denying the importance of user experience in web design, given the number of benefits the process has to offer.
-The advantages that come with improving user experience give businesses and other kinds of organizations the means the reach out to their desired target audience is the most effective possible manner.
-Paying attention to improving user experience can help you in the following aspects.
+There is no denying the importance of UX in web design, given the number of benefits the process has to offer.
+Bear in mind that the most important purpose of a website with a good user experience is to reach out to and engage its target audience in the most effective manner.
+Paying attention to improving user experience can help you in these aspects.

 Determining Your Goals

-Discovery is an integral part of improving the user experience.
-This is why a good design agency would take time to interview the main stakeholders, getting all the valuable insight they can get about the project.
-This might include interacting with heads of various departments such as sales, marketing, and operations.
-Getting different perspectives gives UX designers more to go with, and they work in formulating plans in accordance.
+Discovery is an integral part of improving user experience.
+This is why a good web design agency takes time to interview the main stakeholders and get all the valuable insight it can about the project.
+This stage might include interacting with heads of various departments such as sales, marketing, and operations.
+Getting different perspectives gives UX designers more to go with, and they work in formulating plans accordingly.

-Goals might differ when it comes with different departments, although they may overlap as well.
-The goals then have a direct relation with the website’s structure, the content that goes on it, as well as the target audience.
+Goals might differ when it comes to different departments, although they may overlap as well.
+Then, the goals tend to have a direct relation with the website’s structure, the content that goes on it, as well as the target audience.

 Understanding Your Target Audience

 After you know what your goals are, you get to focus your efforts on your target audience.
 This involves carrying out research and creating personas.
 Creating multiple personas with different personalities, traits, needs, and backgrounds gives you the ability to break your target audience down into segments.
-You then need to determine what steps to take so they receive the best possible user experience.
-What follows is their engagement with the website, converting leads into sales.
+Then, you need to determine the steps to take so they receive the best possible user experience.
+Next, your website generates high levels of user engagement, converting leads into sales.

 Providing Relevant Content

-When users visit your website and don’t find the information they are looking for, they are bound to look for it elsewhere.
-Once you know your goal and understand your target audience, determining what people want from you becomes considerably easy.
+When people visit your website and don’t find the information they seek, they are bound to look for it elsewhere.
+Once you know your goal and understand your target audience, determining what people want from you becomes considerably simple.
 This gives you an easy way to provide content that is relevant as well as useful.

 Providing content through a website requires that you address two important aspects – tone and voice.
 Do you want to appear professional?
 Is your website more fun-oriented?
 Do you want your readers to look at you as an authority figure in the field?
 How you put your content across has a direct impact on your branding, and, as a result, on people’s experience with your brand.

-In a world where attentions spans are on the decline, it is important that you provide content in as concise a manner as possible.
+In a world where attention spans are on the decline, it is important to provide content in as engaging a manner as possible.
 Your aim should be to grab people’s attention, engage them quickly, and give them the information they are looking for in the format they desire.
-Content, after all, no longer limits to text, and includes pictures, infographics, audios, and videos.
+After all, content marketing no longer limits to text, and includes pictures, infographics, audio, and videos.

 Enhancing Site Usability

 Your website should be easy to use and navigate; failing which users will probably leave in quick time.
-When web designers focus on proving a good user experience, they make sure that the information people are looking for is easy to find.
-They provide options which aids users’ decision making when they have to take any kind of an action.
-However, given the importance of user experience in web design and the complexities involved in organizing content and data, the process is best left to a proficient UX designer.
+When web designers focus on proving really good UX, they make sure the information people are looking for is easy to find.
+They provide options that aid users’ decision-making when they have to take any kind of action.
+However, given the importance of user experience in web design and the complexities involved in organizing content and data, it is best to leave the process to a proficient UX designer.

 Attracting International Audiences